Donate now to assist

-Guma San Jose provides 15 – 22 beds for families and/or individuals who are in need of emergency shelter due to unusual circumstances; live in inadequate or has no fixed, regular night-time residence; lives in a temporary, public or private place not designated for sleeping; or in places not fit for human habitation.
+Guma San Jose provides 15 – 22 beds for families and/or individuals who are in need of emergency shelter and who have no fixed, regular night-time residence; lives in a temporary, public or private place not designated for sleeping; or in places not fit for human habitation.

 Three meals daily.

 Case management services to access public assistance programs, housing assistance, medical or other treatment services, and employment assistance.

 Support services such as transportation to appointments, food and clothing assistance.

 Drop-in services for meal preparation, showers, and laundry.

 Client workshops including Expanded Food and Nutrition Education Program (EFNEP) to help clients learn how to stretch their food dollars, fire safety and prevention, and parenting; financial literary for managing income and budgeting; and literacy programs.

 Individuals or families must fill out an intake application form.

 If determined eligible, the individual or family may be admitted to the shelter if beds are available.